 Planning for Retirement

-The world of pensions has changed incredibly over the last couple of years to make them more attractive to people as savings vehicles.
+The world of pensions has changed incredibly over the last few years to make them more attractive to people as savings vehicles.
 In April 2015, Pensions Freedoms came into force which effectively allows you access to 100% of your pension savings that are held in a money purchase pension arrangement however that doesnt mean its the best option or tax efficient to access your pension in this way.
+A pension is just a 'tax wrapper'.

 - Will my pensions provide enough for me to live on in retirement?